luizbgomide/EclipsePhase2e-ptbr/src.clean_html/18/22-titan-machines-and-minions.md

 ---

-- **Exsurgent Infection:** Fractals are often infected with the exsurgent virus and carry or nanofabricate nanoplagues
+- **Exsurgent Infection:** Fractals are often infected with the exsurgent virus and carry or nanofabricate nanoplagues.
-- **Feign Destruction:** Fractals are programmed to “Fall apart” when accumulated damage nears their Death Rating, dissolving into numerous nanoswarms that rebuild the fractal
+- **Feign Destruction:** Fractals are programmed to “Fall apart” when accumulated damage nears their Death Rating, dissolving into numerous nanoswarms that rebuild the fractal.
-- **Invulnerability:** Area-effect weapons do half-damage to fractals; all others do minimum damage
+- **Invulnerability:** Area-effect weapons do half-damage to fractals; all others do minimum damage.
 - **Nanofabrication:** Fractals may be equipped with or fabricate any enhancements, gear, armor, or weapons the GM desires to present an appropriate threat to the PCs.
 Reduce all [nanofabrication](../16/03-nanofabrication.md) times by half.
 They may also mimic the effects of any existing [nanoswarm](../16/20-nanoswarms-and-microswarms.md) or [TITAN Nanoviruses](21-the-titans-legacy.md#titan-nanoviruses).
-- **Regeneration:** Fractals repair 1d10 damage per half hour; after all damage is fixed, they repair 1 wound per hour
+- **Regeneration:** Fractals repair 1d10 damage per half hour; after all damage is fixed, they repair 1 wound per hour.

 <!-- CLEANED /blockquote -->